 What is the fastest way to memorize Spanish conjugations?

-If you’re cells are full that’s terrific!
+If your cells are full that’s terrific!
 But if you’re wondering why you still struggle to come up with the correct conjugation, then keep practicing until the conjugations are automatic to you.
 Take note of which verbs cause you the most trouble.
 Focus on them and similar verbs during your conjugation practice time.

-Before you know it, with consistent repetition it will be super easy coming up with the right verb!
+Before you know it, with consistent repetition it will be super easy to come up with the right verb!
 At any point you want to repeat typing in the conjugations, erase the row and re-enter the conjugations.
 It takes 7 repetitions done over a course of several weeks to stick the conjugations into memory.

 Pro Tip – Practice Spanish Conjugation Patterns